gmaze/gmaze_legacy/docker/obidam-sample/README.md

 # OBIDAM Docker image from base with samples

-This is an image build on top of (the OBIDAM base image)[../obidam/base] where we aim to add sample scripts and data.
+This is an image build on top of [the OBIDAM base image](../obidam/base) where we aim to add sample scripts and data.

 ## What it Gives You